jsborjesson/keymail/docs/getting-started.md

 TODO: Setting the "from" email address in initializer

-### Using it in your controller
+## Routes

 To actually use Keymail you need to wire it up to a controller, at this time this is completely manual but this might change in the future.
-You need to set up a couple of routes:
+First you need to set up a couple of routes:

 ```ruby
 # config/routes.rb